DanielDev3/2024_passgen64/README.md

-The style.css and script.js will go into the static folder Index.html goes into templates folder
+The style.css and script.js will go into the static folder.
+Index.html goes into templates folder.